catalyzeio/engineering-blog/source/2015-09-01-HIPAAGRAM_reworked.markdown

 When we first created HIPAAGRAM we envisioned it would be used by clinicians, patients, and researchers to communicate with each other in a HIPAA compliant fashion.
 We wanted a familiar messaging interface with a company directory where you could see everyone who was available to start a chat with.
 This is great for enterprise deployments or situations where you have a need to see everyone who is online.
 Sort of an IM style friends list where everyone is your friend.
 But what about when you push this to the app store where your friends list becomes the entire U.S.?

 When we pushed to the app store, we moved from enterprise mode to public mode.
 You no longer have a list of all available contacts in public mode.
 Instead, you'll need to type the exact username of the person you want to start a chat with.
 Once you type that in, HIPAAGRAM looks them up in the `contacts` class and starts a conversation if they exist.
-If they don't, well you'll have to check your spelling.
-This gave us an ever closer experience to the built in messaging application.
-You don't have a list of people you can message.
-If you want to send someone a text you type in their phone number and start typing.
+If they don't, you'll have to check your spelling.
+This gave us an ever closer experience to iMessage where users don't begin with a list of people they can message on a new phone.
 This is the idea behind public mode in HIPAAGRAM.

 ## Demystifying the messages class